Skip to main content

 Objective:

-Learn how to run your nTop notebook using nTop Automate (ntopcl) in Python scripts.
+Learn how to execute an nTop notebook using nTop Automate (ntopcl) within Python scripts to enable automated, repeatable workflows.

 Applies to: